laravel-streams/streams/docs/streams/introduction.md

 ---
 ## About Streams

-Streams enables developers to build Laravel applications quickly by leveraging basic information about the application's data structure.
+The Streams Platform enables developers to quickly build Laravel applications by leveraging basic code-configured information about the application's data structure.

 ## Streams Features